Teen Titans: Teen Titans (vol. 3) (2003–2011) and Outsiders (vol. 3) (2003–2007)

 Writer Geoff Johns' Teen Titans series began in 2003, after a three issue miniseries entitled Titans/Young Justice: Graduation Day, which saw Lilith's death and Donna Troy sent to another world after seemingly dying, along with the disbanding of the 1998–2002 Titans roster and the Young Justice team.
 The relaunch came on the heels of the debut of the Teen Titans animated series on Cartoon Network and reflected DC Comics chief executive Dan DiDio's desire to rehabilitate the Titans as one of DC's top franchises.
 Launched at the same time was a companion series, a revived version of The Outsiders which featured Nightwing and Arsenal, along with several other Titans members (Captain Marvel Jr. and Starfire).

-The series featured several of the main teenage heroes from the Young Justice roster (Robin, Superboy, Wonder Girl, Impulse) and Starfire, Cyborg and Changeling (now rebranded Beast Boy to reflect the cartoon).
+The series featured several of the main teenage heroes from the Young Justice roster (Robin, Superboy, Wonder Girl, Impulse) and Starfire, Cyborg and Changeling (renamed Beast Boy to reflect the animated series).
 Raven later returned to the team, reborn in a new teenage body while Jericho was brought back, having escaped death by possessing and laying dormant inside his father Deathstroke's mind.

 The series renewed interest in the Titans, but drew sharp complaints due to shifts in the personalities of the various Young Justice characters.
-Most notably, the decision to have Impulse rebrand himself Kid Flash and the decision to Jettison his happy-go-lucky person in favor of a more serious personality.
-The series, under Geoff Johns, also dramatically retconned Superboy's origin with the revelation that he was a hybrid clone based on the combined DNA of Superman and Lex Luthor.
+Most notably, the decision to have Bart Allen become Kid Flash and the decision to Jettison his happy-go-lucky person in favor of a more serious personality.
+The series retconned Superboy's origin, making him a hybrid human-Kryptonian clone created from the combined DNA of Superman and Lex Luthor.
+Originally, Superboy was a purely human clone created from the DNA of Paul Westfield.

-Under Geoff Johns, the Teen Titans were front and center during the build-up and events of the Infinite Crisis crossover.
+Under Johns, the Teen Titans were front and center during the build-up and events of the Infinite Crisis crossover.
 During the lead-in of the crossover, Donna Troy came back in a four-part crossover miniseries with The Outsiders called "The Return of Donna Troy" while Superboy and Cassie Sandsmark became a couple.
 During Infinite Crisis, Superboy was killed by Superboy-Prime, Cyborg was severely damaged by cosmic forces unleashed by Alexander Luthor Jr., Starfire was lost in space with several other heroes, while Kid Flash became lost in the Speed Force, re-emerging in the Flash uniform and having aged to adulthood after a failed attempt to stop Superboy-Prime.